What Happens at R3C Ranch

 The final step of our training is riding the horse through numerous obstacle courses, in a cow pasture, being ridden in groups, working on trailer loading, and trimming the feet.

-The training facility is located next door to the Sacramento County Sheriff Departments gun range as well as a local airport.
-Due to this, all the activities are performed in an environment that has sporadic gun fire, explosions, and both helicopter and airplane take offs and landing directly next to the round pens.
+The training facility is located next door to the Sacramento County Sheriff Department’s gun range as well as a light aircraft runway.
+Due to this, all the activities are performed in an environment that has sporadic gun fire, explosions, and both helicopter and airplane take offs and landing directly next to the round-pens.
 All training is done while using natural horsemanship techniques and ensuring the time is taken to build the individual horses trust and to build the human leadership roles for them.